China tries to gain traction in its basketball World Cup

 “China basketball has very high expectations for this tournament,” Li said.

-China has tried foreign coaches — Americans and Europeans — but turned back inward to find success.
+China has tried foreign coaches — Americans and Europeans — but has turned back to a Chinese hoping for success.

 Conditions are favorable for China if it can exploit them.
-Its four-team group is modest with Poland, Ivory Coast and Venezuela.
+Its four-team group is modest with Poland, Ivory Coast, and Venezuela.
 It avoided any powerful European teams in the draw like Serbia and Greece.
-And home crowds should help push it to be among the group’s top two teams who advance to the second round.
+And home crowds should push it to be among the group’s top two teams that advance to the second round.

-Remnants of Beijing’s 2008 Olympics are major backdrops for the World Cup, though the tournament is on a much smaller scale and swallowed up by a sprawling city around which there are only a few indications the event is going on.

-A well-known soccer fan, Chinese President Xi Jinping attended a lavish opening ceremony on Friday at the Water Cube, the 2008 swimming venue where Michael Phelps won eight gold medals.
-Former NBA and China star Yao Ming showed off the Naismith Trophy — it goes to the winner — and shared the stage with dancers, singers, and acrobats.

-Across town, the venue built for basketball — originally called the Wukesong Arena and renamed the Cadillac Arena — is almost unrecognizable from 11 years ago with its gold and red exterior.
+“They are gaining experience in different places, but what they are still looking for is that superstar,” said Josh Davis, who played at Yale and is announcing games in Beijing for international broadcasts.

+“Yao Ming was an international superstar.
+They don’t have that right now.
+That’s not just China.
+Every single country is looking for someone they can build their team around.”

-Li played for China in those 2008 Olympics, where it reached the quarterfinals.
+Li Nan played for China in the 2008 Olympics when it reached the quarterfinals.
 And former NBA center Yi Jianlian is the only player from the 2008 Olympics playing on this World Cup team.

 “Looking back at the 2008 Olympics, we looked at this as our Olympics,” Yi said, speaking through an interpreter.
 “We want to look at this tournament as the same thing — as our basketball World Cup.”